Udacity Vs. Coursera: which e-learning platform offers better course quality and options and has better instructors?

 Here is a better look at the Udacity and Coursera instructors:

 Udacity has set criteria for selecting instructors.
-They must have records of professional experience, undergo an interview and submit some form of assignment.
+They must have records of professional experience, undergo an interview, and submit some form of assignment.

 Besides them, there are instructors from reputed institutes such as Melissa Hui, founder of Context Leap, Gabe Ruttner, founder of FeatherDocs, etc.